julienXX/julienxx.github.com/_posts/2015-07-13-contracts-with-ruby.md

 description: "and made my code safer"
 ---

 Toying with many languages allowed me to discover new approaches and techniques.
-For example, Haskell thaught me about [Types](http://learnyouahaskell.com/making-our-own-types-and-typeclasses) and Erlang/Elixir enlightened me on [Pattern-matching](http://learnyousomeerlang.com/syntax-in-functions).
+For example, Haskell taught me about [Types](http://learnyouahaskell.com/making-our-own-types-and-typeclasses) and Erlang/Elixir enlightened me on [Pattern-matching](http://learnyousomeerlang.com/syntax-in-functions).

 Professionally I mainly code with Ruby and I dreamed of having a system of advanced types and some pattern-matching.
 I discovered this brilliant gem [Contracts.ruby](https://github.com/egonSchiele/contracts.ruby) by [Aditya Bhargava](http://adit.io) and in this article I will try to present [Design by Contracts](https : //en.wikipedia.org/wiki/Design_by_contract) through the use of this gem.